DIOAPRIANSYAH/aplikasi-kuliner-madura/README.md

 - Dynamic CRUD by sqllite
 - Automation Corausel at home page
 - Showing food card with vertical and horizontal listview
-- Pop-up when would to delete food and logout
+- Pop-up when user would to delete food and logout
 - Attach an image through input assets image name

 ## 🖥️ Technologies Used